NotTimTam/ruca/README.md

 -   `PORT`
     -   This is the port the API will be hosted on.
 If one is not provided, it defaults to `3000`.
 -   `VERSION_TARGET`
-    -   The version of the api you would like to use.
+    -   The version of the API you would like to use.
 The only available version is `v1`, which is also the default.

 Example: